PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/275-new-website-launched.md

     space
 -   News section now adapts to the detected resolution of your screen.
-    Now the website should display much better with phones and adapt to larger resolutions as well (it\'s NOT responsive though..)
+    Now the website should display much better with phones and adapt to larger resolutions as well (it's NOT responsive though..)
 -   Nicer compatibility overview bars
 -   New logo and fav icon!
 Thanks bmate
     😊